All Episodes

 Back then, Newt Gingrich and the Republicans were going to starve kids.

-And apparently their parents are gonna sit by and let it happen.
+And apparently, their parents are going to sit by and let it happen.

-Yep, they were gonna cut the school lunch program, except they weren't, but that was the charge.
+Yep, they were going to cut the school lunch program, except they weren't.

 The Democrats had little kids in New Orleans writing letters to Washington.